Care enough to visit responsibly? Then You’re Our People!

 As you prepare for your next Hood River getaway, please keep a few things in mind

 PREPARE: Plan ahead by taking the time to research current guidelines and restrictions; even if you’ve frequented Hood River things could have changed since your last visit.
 This is especially true for heavily used trails and access points.
 Need some help?
-The Visit Hood River Visitor Center, located inside the Hood River History Museum, is happy to assist you!
+The Visit Hood River Visitor Center, located inside the Mall 202 building on the corner of Cascade Ave and 2nd St., is happy to assist you!

 CONNECT: Be curious!
 Gain a sense of gratitude by asking those burning questions, doing the Google search, and getting to know the deeper stories and people of the region